 The training was profound.
 It changed me in ways that nothing had before and in ways, I hadn’t known to expect.
 It touched something deep in my organization to which neither NLP nor Hypnosis had come close.
 Those deep patterns of anxiety from my early learning in life began to ease and change.
 I became taller, my shoulders wider, my voice stronger, my presence larger; my confidence grew, and I became at ease with myself.

-Even now, ten years past my graduation from the training, I still reap the continued benefits of the Feldenkrais Method.
+Even now, nearly 20 years past my graduation from the training, I still reap the continued benefits of the Feldenkrais Method.
 My practice and study of the Method are ongoing, and through that practice, I continue to learn and improve.
 I am today, the healthiest and the happiest I have been in my entire life.